Kareo Terms of Service

 a.
 Kareo Responsibilities

 - Support.
-Kareo shall use commercially reasonably efforts to provide customer support for the Service as further detailed at: Support Policy.
+Kareo shall use commercially reasonable efforts to provide customer support for the Service as further detailed at: Support Policy.

 b.
 Customer Responsibilities